unicode-org/icu4x/docs/process/prd.md

 If we were to successfully expose a simple component of ICU4X via Wasm or FFI to another programming environment, such as Dart, JS, Python or PHP, we would be able to validate the claim that ICU4X can provide “write-once-use-everywhere” solution to low maintenance, high quality internationalization solutions in multiple environments.

-The proposed target for such a component is a streamlined simple subset of DateTimeFormat potentially only supporting `dateStyle/timeStyle` selection of date and time formats.
+The proposed target for such a component is a `FixedDecimal`.
+The chosen API is feature complete and allows us to validate mutable and immutable scenarios.

 Such a component would require less data, have a simple API surface and require less code to be vendored in, while providing a high quality output for a highly requested feature.

 If that test were to be successful, we would validate an additional ICU4X proposition: the ability to design internationalization components in a modular fashion, serving fully featured formatters to those who need to support full ECMA-402 and ICU4C/ICU4J needs, as well as serving a more modular subset of features to those who only need core functionality.

-If that were to end up not being the right target, an alternative suggestion was placed to use DurationFormat API, as a simple, low-data, low-code solution that is similar to Date and Time format.

-Another choice could be one of the lighter APIs from the ECMA-402 scope like ListFormat.

 ### Mozilla I18n